 Mechanics 20: 5 - 10 credits [1.0 blocks]

-At the intermediate level, students will acquire the knowledge to further their skills related to the mechanics strand.
-Lubrication and cooling, emission systems, brakes and engine fundamentals, electrical systems and power actuation are taught.
+At the intermediate level, students will acquire the knowledge to further enhance their skills related to the mechanics strand.
+Lubrication and cooling, fuel and exhaust, ignition systems, emission systems, brakes, and electrical components are studied.
 This course takes an in depth look at the most popular systems of a vehicle.
+Students are encouraged to utilize these skills on maintaining and repairing their own vehicle.

 Mechanics 30: 5 - 10 credits [1.0 blocks]